 The first instance authority in France, OFPRA (French Office for the Protection of Refugees and Stateless People) is a specialised institution in the field of asylum, under the administrative supervision of the Ministry of Interior since November 2007.
 The law does not set a strict time limit for OFPRA to make a decision in the regular procedure.
-When a decision cannot be taken within six months, the Office has to inform the applicant within fifteen calendar days prior to the expiration of that period.14
+When a decision cannot be taken within six months, the Office has to inform the applicant within fifteen calendar days prior to the expiration of that period.32 However, under accelerated procedures, the Office is supposed to decide within fifteen calendar days after the asylum application is submitted.
+This period is reduced to 96 hours if the asylum seeker is held in administrative detention.33 There is no specific consequence if the Office does not comply with these time limits.
+In practice, some asylum seekers under the accelerated procedure wait for months before receiving the decision from OFPRA.
+The (total) average length for OFPRA to make a decision was of 186 days in 2012 (average for all types of procedures).34 This average has increased in 2013: the waiting period for a decision was 204 days at the end of December 2013.35 The average length of the appeal procedure at the Court of Asylum (CNDA) was 9 months and 29 days in 2012,36 while it was 8 months and 26 days at the end of December 2013.37